 Members may wish to access the national Methodist Church resources, which include downloadable service sheets for use at any time in your own home, as well as links for live streamed services and prayers at specific times.
 They also provide links to more general online resources for use during the week through ROOTS.
 The national URC Church has also produced an extensive list of churches across the country offering live streaming acts of worship, sermons as podcasts or audio files, or offering recordings of services for people who are unable to access church.

 With the return of services in some churches, BBC1 is no longer showing weekly services on Sunday mornings.
-The most recent Sunday services to be shown are still available on the BBC iPlayer:
+There are still various religious programmes showing on Sundays - please see your local TV listings for details

 As soon as it is safe to do so, we hope to revert to our normal patterns of services: